 قربانی شدن یک دختر به خصومت های فامیلی

 Martial Arts expert Hussain Sadiqi was born on 10 march 1979, in the central highlands of Afghanistan Oruzgan Province.
 He began his Martial Arts training when he was only 9 years old.
 He attained the top ranking Martial Arts person in Afghanistan in his early young age and become a national champion of Martial Arts at the age of 16.
 At the age of 18 he became the captain of Afghanistan National Team.
+In 1999 unfortunately he had to flee Afghanistan because of several years of war and becoming a target due to his high Martial Arts profile.

 For justice they weep,